ArmandoDLaRosa/py_monitor/README.md

 Bugs:
     CPU Monitoring might be having errors... as 80% seems unlikely.
-    Every new tab that is oppened, websocket sends the spikes event again...
-    Every time the websocket reconnects, websocket sends the spike event again...
+    Every new tab that is oppened, websocket sends the spikes event again... -> session Every time the websocket reconnects, websocket sends the spike event again... -> refresh the list with the latest 5

 Backlog:
     Requirements.txt